World Elephant Day

 In parts of the world, it has become commonplace for elephants to be poached as big game, taken for use in elaborate ceremonies and processions or simply used for begging and as an “experience” for tourists to ride.
 The elephants themselves are put under a tremendous strain and are emotionally broken and physically brought to the brink so they learn to submit to their trainers to be used for the latter.
 They often lack the care and proper nutrition that these giants actually need, and their feet are often damaged from being forced to work on terrain unsuitable for them such as hot tarmac roads.
 Elephants are losing their habitats with the current rate of industrialisation and human developments and really need safe places to live without fear.

-Wildlife SOS do essential work in striving to improve the education around the mistreatment of animals.
-They have a special place for the elephants at their dedicated Elephant Hospital near to Mathura in India where suffering elephants are able to recuperate and live out their lives in peace.
+Wildlife SOS do essential work; rescuing captive elephants and also striving to improve awareness and education around the mistreatment of animals.
+At their Elephant Conservation and Care Centre, Mathura – India, they rehabilitate and provide ongoing medical care for rescued elephants.
+This, combined with the facilities at their dedicated Elephant Hospital (based on the same site) enables elephants to recuperate and live out their lives in peace.